Welcome!¶

 https://simmate.org/workflows/static-energy/vasp/matproj/submit

-Simmate adjusts to your project's scale, whether on a single computer or across thousands of machines.
-It supports various settings, including university clusters with SLURM or PBS, and cloud platforms using Kubernetes and Docker.
+Simmate can easily scale along with your project, whether you're on a single computer or across thousands of machines.
+It supports various setups, including university clusters with SLURM or PBS, and cloud platforms using Kubernetes and Docker.

 from simmate.engine import workflow